larpchronicles/rules/chronicles-rulebook.md

 The character does not permanently lose SP, and having an SP Debt does not affect how the character gains Total SP.
 SP Debt is not calculated until **after** an event; **a player will not need to rewrite their character or drop skills in the middle of an event because of SP Debt.**

-After every event a player attends, any SP Debt they have is reduced by 25% (minimum 3) of their Total Debt.
+After every event a player attends, any SP Debt they have is reduced by 25% (minimum 3) of their total debt.
 Then, if that character died during the event, their debt is increased by 5% (rounded down) of their Effective SP for every death they incurred.
 After this, if the character's Total Debt is greater than 25% of their Total SP, the character permanently dies.

-### Post-Event SP Calculation
+### Post-Event Skill Point Calculation
 ```
 1) Pay off old debt: New Total Debt = 75% of Total Debt [rounded down] (aka, reduce Total Debt by 25%)
 2) Calculate New Debt Incurred: Add 5% of Effective SP to Total Debt for each Death during the event